 Cosley Zoo’s llamas are fed hay and a commercial llama chow.

 A female llama can begin to breed when she is one year old.
 The gestation period is 350 days.
-She can have up to one baby per year until she is about 15 years old.
+She can have up to one baby (called a “cria”) per year until she is about 15 years old.
 Llamas can be bred at any time of the year.
 They are induced ovulators, which means they ovulate 24-36 hours after breeding.
-A baby llama weighs 18 to 33 pounds when it is born, and can stand up within one hour.
-Baby llamas are nursed by their mothers for 6 months before they are weaned.
+The cria weighs 18 to 33 pounds (8.2-15.0 kg) when it is born and can stand up within one hour.
+Crias are nursed by their mothers for six months before they are weaned.

-The llama at Cosley Zoo has an outside yard he inhabits during the day where he is able to get fresh air and exercise.
-He is able to stay out in his yard in almost any weather except for heavy rain or lightning.
-He also has a stall in the barn, which opens up into another outdoor yard.
+The llamas at Cosley Zoo have an outside yard they inhabit during the day, where they get fresh air and exercise.
+They also have a stall in the barn which opens into another outdoor yard.

 Llamas can live up to 20 years, with an average life expectancy of 15 years.

 In the mountains of Peru, where they were domesticated, llamas have a variety of uses.
 As pack animals, llamas can carry 25-30% of their body weight.
-Female llamas are a food source, providing their owners with meat and milk.
+Llamas can also be a food source, providing their owners with meat and milk.
 Llama wool is used for weaving clothes and rope, the skin for leather, the fat for making candles, and the dried excrement for fuel.
 Llamas raised commercially in the United States today are raised for companion animals, shows, wool, and fertilizer.
 They also can serve as livestock guardians, protecting sheep, goats, and other animals from predators.